savashn/ecewo-docs/src/content/docs/docs/using-a-database.md

     ├── handlers/           # Folder for our handlers │   ├── handlers.c      # Our handlers
     │   └── handlers.h      # Header file of handlers
-    ├── lib/                # Folder for external libraries │   ├── sqlite3.c       # SQLite3 source code we downloaded
+    ├── vendors/            # Folder for external libraries │   ├── cJSON.c         # cJSON source code (we installed it in the previous chapter) │   ├── cJSON.h         # cJSON header file (we installed it in the previous chapter) │   ├── sqlite3.c       # SQLite3 source code we downloaded
     │   └── sqlite3.h       # SQLite3 header file we downloaded
     ├── db/                 # Folder for our database migrations